stacky-social/sparse_autoencoder/README.md

    2. MILVUS_TOKEN=<authentication token for Milvus db>
    3. LOG_FOLDER=<filepath to folder containing log files>
    4. EMBEDDINGS_FOLDER=<filepath folder containing embeddings>
+   5. RANK=0 # the index of the GPU to use
+   6. WORLD_SIZE=1 # Number of processes participating in the job
+   7. NCCL_DEBUG=INFO

-6. Running the code: Request a compute node with a GPU.
+6. Testing CUDA access: Request a compute node with a GPU.
 NOTE: not everyone has access to this partition

 ```sh
 srun --time 1:00:00 --gres=gpu:1 -n 1 -N 1 --partition mit_normal_gpu --pty /bin/bash